-Nate Meyer and Ty Vansteenburg are closing out their senior year by putting their classroom knowledge into action as Jimmy John's franchisee co-owners.
-They plan to open the doors to the store on University Drive on February 4.
+Nate Meyer and Ty Vansteenburg are closing out their senior year by putting their classroom knowledge into action as Jimmy John’s franchisee co-owners.
+The classmates credit the TCU Neeley School of Business’s academic and hands-on learning with preparing them for this endeavor.

 January 30, 2025